hsivonen/encoding_rs/README.md

 ### 0.3

+* Change the references to the instances of `Encoding` from `const` to `static` to make the referents unique across crates that use the refernces.
+* Introduce non-reference-typed `FOO_INIT` instances of `Encoding` to allow foreign crates to initialize `static` arrays with references to `Encoding` instances even under Rust's constraints that prohibit the initialization of `&'static Encoding`-typed array items with `&'static Encoding`-typed `statics`.
+* Document that the above two points will be reverted if Rust changes `const` to work so that cross-crate usage keeps the referents unique.
 * Return `Cow`s from Rust-only non-streaming methods for encode and decode.
 * `Encoding::for_bom()` returns the length of the BOM.
 * ASCII-accelerated conversions for encodings other than UTF-16LE, UTF-16BE,